raspberrypilearning/pick-your-favourite/en/step_4.md

 Open `style.css` and find the `/* Slot 1 classes */` comment on line 128.

-Add a new selector for the `slot-1` id and add a class for your first option...
+Add a new selector for the `slot-1` id and add a class for your first option.

-The football example looked like this:
+The **Football** example looked like this:

 --- code ---
 ---